 These Terms shall be governed by the laws of England and Wales and you agree that any dispute (including any non-contractual dispute) arising out of your agreement to use our services shall be subject to the exclusive jurisdiction of the English courts.
 The language in which this contract will be interpreted, and in which all communications will be conducted, will be English.
 The Contracts (Rights of Third Parties) Act 1999 will not apply to these Terms of Business.

 We may change these Terms and our site at any time, so please check this page from time to time.

 Terms Specific for Regulated Mortgages and Insurance

 How can I register a complaint?

-For regulated mortgages, in addition to contacting us directly, if you wish to register a complaint with our Principal, please contact us:
+For regulated mortgages and insurance, in addition to contacting us directly, if you wish to register a complaint with our Principal, please contact us:

 In writing: Write to The Compliance Officer, Julian Harris House, Musgrove, Ashford, Kent TN23 7UN.

 By phone: Telephone 01233 661960.

 If you cannot settle your complaint with us, you may be entitled to refer it to the Financial Ombudsman Service.